Genuine cooperation between artificial intelligence & humans

 We created a MaxWhere showroom to showcase Babu's abilities.
 MaxWhere is a universally available and easy-to-use 3D virtual platform with a captivating visual world, proven to support the reception and comprehension of virtually shared information and improve collaboration.
 Collaboration is king.

 14. Prototype game - multiplayer simulation in the browser

 Our proof-of-concept game demonstrates the capabilities of the technology.
 Humans and AI need to work together to achieve a common goal.
 There was a lot of background work to ensure the game was accessible from a web browser.
 We can simultaneously simulate up to four robots, enabling the user to have a friendly multiplayer tournament.

 As Alexander Graham Bell put it: "Great discoveries and improvements invariably involve the cooperation of many minds."

-If you are interested in AI, robotics, gaming, e-sport, blockchain, NFT, business, marketing, startups, or just want to talk, let's start a conversation.
-Let's build something extraordinary together.
+If you are interested in AI, robotics, gaming, e-sport, blockchain, NFT, business, marketing, startups, or just want to have a chat, let's start the conversation.